erikn775/react_app_backend/README.md

 # Rails Api

-This rails app is a rails api backend for a React App
+This Rails App is a Rails Api backend for a React App

 React front end Github: https://github.com/erikn775/ecohelper

+## Ruby version

+ruby 2.6.1

+##Run Api

+To run this Api run bundle install then start the Rails server with rails s